Alabama

 D. Process

 Hearing required, vote by majority, decision and reasons for it made public.
 Board has no power to grant a pardon or other act of clemency unless the action is taken in an open public meeting, of which 30 days’ notice has been given to the Attorney General, the DA who prosecuted the case and the sentencing judge, the chief of police and the county sheriff, and the victim.
 Ala.
-Code §§ 15-22-23, 15-22-36; see also Article 4 of the Ala.
-Board Rules, supra.
+Code §§ 15-22-23, 15-22-36; see also Chapter 640-X-4 the Ala.
+Board Rules.
 Application to Board of Pardons and Parole is very simple form filed with local probation office that is “intended to facilitate application by individuals who lack formal education.”
 Ala.
 Admin.
 Code r.
 640-X-6-.01.
 Investigation by a local probation officer includes current information on the applicant’s home situation, job status, and an updated criminal arrest record, written references and other information as warranted.
 See Article 8 of Ala.
 Board Rules, supra.
 The Board may not act on any application or case until a complete investigation of the prisoner’s social and criminal record has been made by a parole officer and a written report thereof made a part of the prisoner’s file.
 Ala.
 Code § 15-22-25 (b).
 Once the investigation is complete, a hearing will be set before the Board.
 Required notification will be sent to the victim and concerned officials.
-At hearing, a decision is made by majority vote to grant or deny the pardon request, and announced.
+At hearing, a decision is made by majority vote to grant or deny the pardon request, and the decision is announced.
 Process takes about a year from beginning to end.
-See Article 6 of the Ala.
+See Chapter 640-X-6 of the Ala.
 Board Rules.
 These same procedures will apply to a request for a Certificate of Eligibility to Register to Vote, except where superseded by Ala.
 Code § 15-22-36.1 (see below, providing for paper review).

-Board Orders granting pardons, with or without restoration of civil and political rights, are public records.
+Board Orders granting pardons, with or without restoration of firearms rights, are public records.
 The statements of reasons filed by each member voting in favor of such grant are public records.
 However, pardon files are otherwise confidential.
 Ex parte Alabama Bd. of Pardons and Paroles, 814 So.
 2d 870 (Ala.
 2001).
 Petitioner is not entitled to inspect his own file or to have a reason for denial.
 Ex parte Alabama Bd. of Pardons and Paroles, 849 So.
 2d 255 (Ala.
 Crim.
 App.
 2002).

 Expedited process to restore voting rights: In October 2003, the Alabama legislature enacted an expedited process for restoring right to vote to be administered by the Board, applicable to all but specified serious violent offenses and sex offenses.
 Ala.
 Code § 15-22-36.1.
 Eligibility depends upon applicant having completed sentence, including payment of fines, court costs, fees, and victim restitution ordered by the sentencing court; may have no pending felony charges.
 In 2005, the Attorney General of Alabama opined that if a person has been convicted of both a disqualifying and a non-disqualifying offense, the person must have satisfied all terms and conditions of the non-disqualifying offense in order to be considered for restitution.
 Ala.
 Op.
 Atty.
 Gen. No. 2005-092 (March 18, 2005).
 If a person is determined to be eligible, the right to vote must be restored. § 15-22-36.1(b).
 Restoration is also available to people with federal and out-of-state offenses. § 15-22-36.1(a)(1).